juji/hadist/README.md

 ---

-Just getting tired of searching Hadist in the wild... i'll just make my own.
+Just getting tired of searching Hadits in the wild... i'll just make my own.

 This is a search app for hadits.